enamel care

 Final Thoughts

 Hydroxyapatite is a game-changer in fluoride-free toothpaste.
 But not all forms are created equal.
-If you're concerned about systemic safety, particle size, and regulatory compliance, know that spherical submicron particles like nanoXIM are where science and safety meet.
+If you're concerned about systemic safety, particle size, and regulatory compliance, know that spherical micron particles are where science and safety meet.

 We’re proud to share this level of transparency with you.
 As always, if you have questions, curiosities, or just want to nerd out about enamel science, we’re all ears.